 The recognition of who we are is defined by our self-conscience as it is defined by ‘the Other.’
 As poet Arthur Rimbaud sharply states: Je est un autre – the I is someone else / I am someone else – the I is created through other people’s view/eyes.
 Throughout our lives, we constantly perform other people’s vision of us.
-I translated this research into a long duration live performance in which I lie down in fetal position with my body covered in a shiny material that evolves from liquid to fixed to cracked within the timeframe of five hours.
-I use this to represent the aspect of the decreasing of the Self and the visible start of the identification process, of the identity, through the presence/view of the others (spectators).
-The continuation of this research evolved into my following performance work ‘INTERVENING SPACE: My Self, the Other’ (2017).
+I translated this research into a durational live performance in which I lie down in fetal position with my body covered in a material that evolves from liquid to fixed to cracked within the timeframe of five hours.
+I use this to represent the aspect of the decreasing of the Self by other people’s view on me.

 © Photography and polaroids by Marieke Gras